 Stovetop options made of bamboo or stainless steel rest in a pot, pan, or wok that’s filled with simmering water.
 Food is placed in the steamer, and steam from the bottom of the pot surrounds and heats the food.
 This is a more space-saving and budget-friendly option, though it has fewer features than electric steamers that have built-in timers or automatic shut-offs.

-Insert versus Separate Appliance
+Insert vs. Separate Appliance

 If you steam food a lot or cook large quantities of food at one time, a separate appliance dedicated to steaming food may be your best option.
 They tend to have a larger capacity than inserts, though this means they will take up more space on your countertop or in your cabinet.
-An insert is perfect for small kitchens or cooking small batches at a time since they have a smaller capacity and some even fold up to take up less space.
+An insert is ideal for small kitchens or cooking small batches at a time since they have a smaller capacity, and some even fold up to take up less space.
 This is also the more budget-friendly route.

 When choosing any kitchen appliance or gadget that will be used to cook food, capacity is one of the most important considerations.
-Mini steamers can hold as little as 2 cups of food while electric steamers can carry up to 9.5 quarts across multiple tiers.
+Mini steamers can hold as little as 2 cups of food, while electric steamers can carry up to 9.5 quarts across multiple tiers.
 The sweet spot for you depends on how many people you will be cooking for or how much food you plan on cooking at a time.

 What foods can you put in a steamer?